ephillips408/craigslist_rent_scraper/README.md

 This scrapes the craigslist house and apartment rental listings.
 Please keep in mind this is a work in progress.

-I intend to make make this into something that will scrape every page, not just the first, and return the result as a pandas dataframe.
+This function returns a pandas dataframe of information that can be found about a rental from the https://example.craigslist.org/d/apts-housing-for-rent/search/apa page.
+Some information from this page is missing, such as number of bathrooms.

 For your own use, find the craigslist you would like to scrape.
-The url should look like example.craigslist.org.
-Paste the equivalent of "example" into the empty string that is assigned to craig_prefix, and it should work.
+The url should look like the link above.
+The function input should be the craigslist of choice that would replace 'example' in the link above.

 Thank you for looking!